2.30 Ithaca College Purchasing Card Policy

 Federal and State Grants may be audited and are subject to external and internal controls.

-It will be the responsibility of the Cardholder to verify that all Purchasing Card receipts for Federal and State grants are signed by the Principal Investigator, have appropriate documentation and approvals, and are in compliance with the College policies and procedures as outlined in this document.
+It will be the responsibility of the Cardholder to verify that all Purchasing Card receipts for Federal and State grants are approved via e-mail by the Principal Investigator, have appropriate documentation and approvals, and are in compliance with the College policies and procedures as outlined in this document.

-It is the responsibility of the Principal Investigator to review and sign all Purchasing Card receipts for Federal and State grant expenditures.
-By signing the receipt the Principal Investigator has ensured that the costs charged to the grant are allowable, allocable, and reasonable.
+It is the responsibility of the Principal Investigator to review and approve all Purchasing Card receipts for Federal and State grant expenditures via e-mail.
+By approving the receipts, the Principal Investigator has ensured that the costs charged to the grant are allowable, allocable, and reasonable.

 Consequences for Misuse of Purchasing Card